 Took some very nice scenic and curvy back roads to get to I-40 which would take us to Nashville.
 We encountered some heavy rain once and had to pull off the interstate until it passed.

-Day 9: Nashville, TN to Dickson, TN
+Day 9 Nashville, TN to Dickson, TN

-Day 10: Dickson, TN to Hot Springs, AR
+Day 10 Dickson, TN to Hot Springs, AR

 Sure enough just as the weather channel from the hotel room was reporting, Memphis had been hit hard.
 As we neared the city and far past it the fields and rivers were flooded.
 Sometimes it seemed as if we were on a bridge going across a lake area there was so much water.
 Many houses along the interstate had water up to the foundations and crops were under water.
-It was good decision to have stayed in Dickson instead of trying to ride through that monster storm.
+It was a good decision to have stayed in Dickson instead of trying to ride through that monster storm.
 The skies had cleared and it was a pretty day for the entire ride to Hot Springs.

-Day 11: Hot Springs, AR to Fort Worth, TX
+Day 11 Hot Springs, AR to Fort Worth, TX

 One of the reasons we chose to go out of the way to get home was to avoid any rush hour traffic we might encounter going through DFW.
 I ride through it daily and wanted no part of putting Margaret through that mess.
-Instead we decided to ride the Talimena Byway again from Arkansas into Oklahoma and then back into Texas.
+We decided to ride the Talimena Byway again from Arkansas into Oklahoma and then back into Texas.
 The distance was longer but the scenery and roads were beautiful and we didn't encounter any traffic congestion.

 Overall the trip was an extraordinary experience and we are both happy and proud to have made it.
 Spectacular views, wonderful encounters with riders, good food, great lodging, and nice roads made this a trip of a lifetime for both of us.
 The only downside to the ride was the weather, which is unpredictable under any circumstance.
-It's also more difficult for us to have a good understanding of the weather conditions since we live in a region that has a completely different year round climate than that of the Blue Ridge Parkway.
+It's also more difficult for us to have a good understanding of the weather conditions.
+We live in a region that has a completely different year-round climate than that of the Blue Ridge Parkway.